-Los Angeles Dodgers earn their first World Series title since 1988
+Los Angeles Dodgers beat Tampa Bay in Game 6, earn their first World Series title since 1988

 ARLINGTON, Texas — Mookie Betts came to the Dodgers to make a World Series difference.
 With a mad dash to home plate, he helped put Los Angeles over the top.

-The end of a frustrating championship drought for L.A. — and perhaps just the start for Betts and the Dodgers.
+The end of a frustrating championship drought for Los Angeles — and perhaps just the start for Betts and the Dodgers.

-Betts bolted from third for the go-ahead run on Corey Seager’s infield grounder in the sixth inning and led off the eighth with a punctuating homer, and the Dodgers beat the Tampa Bay Rays 3-1 in Game 6 to claim their first championship since 1988.
+Betts bolted from third for the go-ahead run on Corey Seager’s infield grounder in the sixth inning and led off the eighth with a punctuating homer, and the Dodgers beat the Tampa Bay Rays 3-1 on Tuesday in Game 6 to claim their first championship since 1988.

 Seager, the younger brother of Mariners third baseman Kyle Seager, was voted most valuable player of the best-of-seven Fall Classic.
-He became the eighth player to be MVP in a league-championship series and World Series in the same year.
+He became the eighth player to be MVP in a league-championship series and World Series in the same year; the 26-year-old set franchise records with eight homers and 20 RBI this postseason.

 The Dodgers had played 5,014 regular-season games and were in their 114th postseason game since Orel Hershiser struck out Oakland’s Tony Phillips for the final out of the World Series in 1988, the same year veteran lefty Clayton Kershaw — the three-time NL Cy Young Award winner who won Games 1 and 5 of this Series — was born in nearby Dallas.

-Kershaw was warming in the bullpen when Julio Urias struck out Willy Adames to end the game and ran alongside teammates to celebrate in the infield — many players and coaches still wearing face masks at the end of a season played out amid the coronavirus pandemic.
+Kershaw was warming up in the bullpen when Julio Urias struck out Willy Adames to end the game and ran alongside teammates to celebrate in the infield — many players and coaches still wearing face masks at the end of a season played out amid the coronavirus pandemic.

+The Dodgers started the party without slugger Justin Turner, who received a positive COVID-19 test and was removed in the eighth inning after having Major League Baseball’s first positive test in 59 days.
+Turner returned to the field with his wife about an hour after the game, took photos with the World Series trophy and also was in a team victory photo.

 Los Angeles had come up short in the World Series twice in the previous three years.
 And Betts was on the other side two years ago with the Boston Red Sox, who before this season traded the 2018 AL MVP to the Dodgers.
 The Dodgers later gave Betts a $365 million, 12-year extension that goes until he turns 40 in 2032.